 - Lactation Consultant

 - Occupational/Physical/Respiratory Therapists

 Through the generosity of several donors, the NICU offers a family room, which provides a private resting space for two primary caregivers actively involved in the care of their newborn.
-Only two visitors are allowed at the bedside at one time.

 Most preterm babies stay in the hospital until their due date.
 As the baby grows and develops, he or she may be moved to the to the Special Care Nursery.